Sennevleminckx/SCI/README: Structured Collaboration Index.md

 3. **Overlap Calculation**

-- **Pairwise Combinations**: Iterates over all possible pairs of collaborators within the team using itertools.combinations.
+- **Pairwise Combinations**: Iterates over all possible pairs of collaborators within the team using `itertools.combinations`.
 - **Overlap Computation**:
   - Uses the `calculate_overlap(df1, df2)` function to compute the total overlapping hours between two collaborators.
 - **Algorithm**:
   - Converts the `start` and `end` times of both collaborators to NumPy arrays.
   - Computes the maximum of the start times and the minimum of the end times to find overlapping intervals.
-  - Calculates the overlap duration in hours, setting negative overlaps to zero.
+  - Calculates the `overlap` duration in hours, setting negative overlaps to zero.
-  - Sums all overlaps to get the total overlapping hours.
+  - Sums all overlaps to get the total overlapping hours (`total_overlap`).

 ```python
 def calculate_overlap(df1, df2):